October 2017 Southern Shore Moose Hunting: (42 Photos)

 4.

-3. Once the skin was removed I washed the meat down twice with cold water, vinegar & coarse salt.
-This removed dried blood, a lot of the hair, and prevents bacteria from forming and destroying the meat.
+3. Once the skin was removed I washed the quarters down twice with cold water, vinegar & coarse salt using a micro fibre cloth.
+This removed dried blood, most of the hair, and prevents bacteria from forming and destroying the meat.
+A 2nd wash had the quarters looking just amazing and free of any hair.
 Also any flesh damaged from the bullet was cut out set aside.
-Over the coarse of 2-3 nights hanging I went out into the garage to pick & remove hairs from the meat so that by the time we processed & bagged it was perfectly clean.

-2. Bassan and I cut up and de-boned all the quarters categorizing the meat into three categories: good roasts, fry meat/roasts and stuff to be ground.
-As there are 4 people in our hunting pool we divided all of the bagged meat evenly.
+2. After hanging Bassan and I cut up and de-boned all the quarters categorizing the meat into three categories: good roasts, fry meat/roasts and stuff to be ground.
+There are four people in our hunting pool so we divided all of the bagged meat evenly amongst Bassan, his Father Peter, Roger and myself.

-1. With three Moose down we still had three to go and are set for our annual November trip to Trepassey to fill the rest of our tags.
+1. With three Moose down we still have three to go and are all set for our annual November trip to Trepassey.
 Stay tuned for Moose Hunting 2017 Part 2!

 Cheers, MIKE